 Student accommodations during onsite lab activities are the responsibility of the student.
 There are some opportunities for students to share housing to decrease the cost for each student.
 Students are very resourceful, and Boston/Medford, Phoenix, and Seattle and their surrounding areas have a variety of hotels and house rentals available for students traveling for these labs.

 Does my bachelor’s degree have to be in any specific concentration?

 No, your bachelor’s degree can be in any major, as we desire a diverse cohort of training and educational experiences for our students.
-However, all applicants are required to complete all 12 prerequisite courses, prior to matriculating into the DPT program.
+However, all applicants are required to complete all 12 prerequisite courses, prior to matriculating into the Tufts DPT .
 Common majors among DPT applicants include Biology, Exercise Physiology and Sports Medicine, Psychology, Neuroscience, and more.

 Can I apply if I still need to complete a prerequisite course?

 Yes, you can still apply to the DPT programs as long as you have eight of the 12 prerequisite courses completed.
 However, all 12 prerequisites must be completed prior to matriculating into the program and you must maintain the minimum cumulative GPA and prerequisite GPA requirements of 3.0 or greater.